BanaanKiamanesh/Kinova-Gen3-Control/README.md

 1. Install all required MATLAB toolboxes
 2. Clone the ManiDyn toolbox repository
-3. Run `utils/CreateRobot.m` to generate robot models using ManiDyn
+3. Run `utils/CreateRobot.m` to generate robot models using ManiDyn and Robotics Toolbox
 4. Open the desired control algorithm folder
 5. Follow the README in each control folder for specific implementation details